 The world faces a complex range of threats to its security and stability.
-Some, including war, terrorism and weapons of mass destruction, have been around for a long time.
+Some, including war, terrorism, and weapons of mass destruction have been around for a long time.
 Others, including climate change and cyber conflict, are relatively new.
-And in today’s increasingly connected world, old threats like pandemic disease and state fragility now take on a new urgency.
-Using a mix of history, theory and policy analysis, the international security minor prepares students to think critically about these pressing issues.
+In today’s increasingly connected world, old threats like pandemic disease and state fragility now take on a new urgency.
+Using a mix of history, theory, and policy analysis, the international security minor prepares students to think critically about these pressing issues.

 Policies